klipspringr/mefi-activity/README.md

 - run `python calculate/download.py --dev infodump src/data/data.json`
   - this downloads Infodump files to the `infodump` directory and outputs stats to `src/data/data.json`. with the `-d|--dev` flag, we always regenerate the json, even if there is no new Infodump

-## Notebook
+## Notebooks

-- `calculate/notebook.ipynb` makes testing Polars expressions easier.
-It is not used to generate the live site.
-Install Jupyter kernel requirements from `calculate/requirements_notebook.txt`.
-Some packages are included to support the Data Wrangler VS Code extension
+- Jupyter notebooks (in `notebooks/`) are an easy way of developing and testing Polars expressions.
+They are not used to generate the live site.
+Install Jupyter kernel requirements from `notebooks/requirements.txt`.
+This includes packages needed by the Data Wrangler extension for VS Code.